WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 This process is applicable to any Bitcoin transaction where the _sent_ amount is less than the total value of the input UTXO.

-> By default, the change address type is random between SegWit & Taproot.
-This can be set to SegWit or Taproot only in the _Wallet Settings_.

 ### Coinjoin change

 In some few cases, especially for the wealthiest user of a coinjoin, there will be an `anonymity score 1` output in a coinjoin transaction.